HyebinLim/01swiss_study_abroad_prep_QA/README.md

-# 스위스 유학 준비 Q&A 봇
+# Study abroad to Switzerland: Preparation Q&A Assistant
 Ask questions about preparation for studying abroad to Switzerland (RAG)

 ## Project overview